fuinorg/event-store-commons/resilience-tasks.md

       via a `Decorators.ofSupplier(...)` wrapper keyed on `EscConnectionException`.
 Keep it behind a builder flag so consumers can opt out. **Default remains: no resilience framework in esc** — policy lives in cqrs-4-java's Quarkus/Spring modules and the apps.

+**Reaffirmed 2026-07-23: not doing this.** These modules' selling point is that they carry no resilience framework; everything the framework layers need (typed transient exceptions, bounded calls, a reusable `Backoff`) is now in place without one.